Big. Bold. Fresh. Fun.

-The Busselton Festival of Triathlon is gearing up for its 24th year in 2025, and it’s shaping up to be more exciting than ever!
+The Busselton Festival of Triathlon is gearing up for its 25th year in 2026, and it’s shaping up to be more exciting than ever!
 A beloved highlight of the triathlon calendar, this iconic event has a deep history, with its Long Course origins spanning Rottnest Island, Collie, and Margaret River before settling in Busselton in 2002.
 Since then, the festival has flourished into a weekend-long celebration.
 It’s more than just a race – it’s a gathering of athletes, spectators, and supporters all united by a love for multisport.

 In 2022, the festival evolved with the launch of the hugely successful Busselton 100 triathlon.
 Athletes tackle a 2km swim alongside the iconic Busselton Jetty, ride 80km through the stunning Ludlow Tuart Forest, and finish with an 18km run along the picturesque Busselton Foreshore.